 Valley of Fire’s smaller size makes this park easy to accomplish in just one day.
 Nevada’s first ever state park is a must do when looking for a way out of Vegas for a bit!

-Valley of Fire is only 45 miles (or roughly 50 minutes) from Las Vegas!
+Valley of Fire is only 45 miles (or roughly 50 minutes) from Vegas making it one of the best Las Vegas day trips!
 Take the 15 North, then exit the 75 toward Valley of Fire E/Lake Mead; follow the road for 15 miles and you’ll hit the toll booth entrance.

 The Valley of Fire entrance fee is $10 per vehicle per day.
 Cash payments are preferred.